adamjmurray/jsound/INTRO.md

 [sound API for MIDI and sampled sound](http://download.oracle.com/javase/tutorial/sound/index.html).
 JSound builds on this API and provides a Ruby interface via [JRuby](http://jruby.org).

-For now, JSound is focusd on use of the [javax.sound.midi API](http://download.oracle.com/javase/7/docs/api/javax/sound/midi/package-summary.html) in Ruby scripts and applications.
+For now, JSound is focused on use of the [javax.sound.midi API](http://download.oracle.com/javase/7/docs/api/javax/sound/midi/package-summary.html) in Ruby scripts and applications.
 Support for the [javax.sound.samples API](http://download.oracle.com/javase/7/docs/api/javax/sound/sampled/package-summary.html)
 may arrive in the future.